 b.
-Checking with SMA-12 portable stepper drive tester The SMA-12 portable stepper drive tester (Carrier Transicold P/N 07-00375-00) is a battery operated stepper drive which will open and close the SMV, which allows a more thorough check of the operating mechanism.
+Checking with SMA-12 portable stepper drive tester:

+The SMA-12 portable stepper drive tester (Carrier Transicold part number 07-00375-00) is a battery operated stepper drive which will open and close the SMV, allows a more thorough check of the operating mechanism.